duthied/Free-Friendika/doc/Install.md

 ### Get Friendica

-Download the full archive of the stable release of Friendica from [the project homepage](https://friendi.ca/resources/download-files/) and the addons archive from [github](https://github.com/friendica/friendica/releases].
+Download the full archive of the stable release of Friendica core and the addons from [the project homepage](https://friendi.ca/resources/download-files/).
 Make sure that the version of the Friendica archive and the addons match.
 Unpack the Friendica files into the root of your web server document area.